New Yorker Diner

 Atmosphere: 6 out of 10

 Experience: 9 out of 10

 Overall: 7.6 out of 10 for this restaurant.
-If you’re ever nearby the city in Manchester, it’s an ideal place to grab a lunch during your lunch break or after hours.
+If you’re ever near the city of Manchester, it’s an ideal place to grab lunch during your lunch break or after hours.

 Address: New Yorker Diner, 48 Portland St, Manchester, M1 4QU,